-What must it be like for the leadership team of an accountancy firm to be seriously confident about the future stability of their firm?
+What must it be like for an accountancy firm, the leadership team of an accountancy firm to be, not a 100% confident, but seriously confident about the future stability of their firm?

 "We have a very good training programme here.
 We ask people what are the areas you'd need to improve?